 According to Shoemaker:

 “This illness happens after exposure to the interior environment of a Water-Damaged Building (WDB).
-There are many ways buildings become home to a toxic mix of microbes, fragments of microbes, and harmful chemicals.
+There are many ways buildings (that can be built with the help of Sydney house builders) become home to a toxic mix of microbes, fragments of microbes, and harmful chemicals.
 Buildings can host fungi, bacteria, mycobacteria, and actinomycetes as a result of construction defects like inappropriate ventilation; faulty construction of crawl spaces or inadequate building design; flat roofs or fake stucco cladding without adequate caulking; incomplete basements exposed to saturated ground water conditions; or not correcting water leaks.“

 CIRS is an auto-immune reaction.
 Research has shown that 25% of the population has a genetic pre-disposition to CIRS and that women tend to report more symptoms than men.
 In other words, some people get sick because their “genes made them prime targets for an assault by their own innate immune systems….exposure to the interior environment of a Water-Damaged Building (WDB), [causes] an innate immune response that is going haywire.”